winksaville/csgrs/readme.md

 Subtraction and intersection naturally follow from set operations.
 If union is `A | B`, subtraction is `A - B = ~(~A | B)` and intersection is `A & B = ~(~A | ~B)` where `~` is the complement operator.

 ## Todo
+- extend flatten to work with arbitrary planes
+- overwrite polygon metadata correctly in difference, intersection, etc
 - fix normals on rotate_extrude
 - fix normal on bottom face of extrude
 - determine why flattened_cube.stl produces invalid output with to_stl_binary but not to_stl_ascii